 Millets are among the earliest domesticated cereal crops and continue to play a crucial role in sustaining agriculture in arid and semi-arid regions of the world.
 The term “millet” refers to a group of small-seeded grasses cultivated primarily for food, feed, forage, and fuel (Kothari et al., 2005).
 Approximately twenty species of millets have been cultivated globally at different times in history, reflecting their long-standing importance in human civilization (Fuller, 2006).
 Among the cereal crops grown worldwide, millets rank as the sixth most important and provide food security to nearly one-third of the global population (Changmei and Dorothy, 2014).
 Millets possess a remarkable ability to adapt to diverse and harsh environmental conditions, making them an essential component of dryland and rainfed agricultural systems where other cereals often fail.
 These crops require comparatively low agricultural inputs and can thrive in marginal lands with poor soil fertility and limited moisture availability (Amadou et al., 2013).
 Millets are particularly suited to regions experiencing low (less than 500 mm) and erratic rainfall, such as parts of India and Sub-Saharan Africa.
 Approximately 74 percent of millet cultivation in Africa occurs in Sub-Saharan and West Africa, accounting for nearly 28 percent of global millet production (Changmei and Dorothy, 2014).
 Considering the increasing frequency of drought and water scarcity in agriculture, the cultivation of drought-tolerant crops such as millets has become an effective strategy to ensure sustainable food production (Seghatoleslami et al., 2008).

 Globally, millet production is estimated at 89.17 million metric tonnes harvested from nearly 74 million hectares of cultivated land (Anonymous, 2022).
 In India, millets are grown on approximately 13.8 million hectares with a total production of around 17.3 million tonnes.
 However, the area under small millets remains comparatively limited, occupying about 0.444 million hectares with a production of 0.346 million tonnes and an average productivity of 789 kg ha⁻¹.
-In Uttarakhand, small millets are cultivated on nearly 0.049 million hectares with a production of about 0.071 million tonnes and a productivity of 1449 kg ha⁻¹ (Anonymous, 2021; Sangappa et al., 2023).
+In Uttarakhand, small millets are cultivated on nearly 0.049 million hectares with a production of about 0.071 million tonnes and a productivity of 1449 kg ha⁻¹ (Anonymous, 2021; Sangappa et al., 2023, this quote is not found in the text).
 Millets are generally classified into two groups: major millets and minor millets.
 Major millets include sorghum (Sorghum vulgare L.) and pearl millet (Pennisetum typhoides L.), whereas minor millets include foxtail millet (Setaria italica L.), finger millet (Eleusine coracana L.), barnyard millet (Echinochloa frumentacea L.), proso millet (Panicum miliaceum L.), kodo millet (Paspalum scrobiculatum L.), little millet (Panicum sumatrense L.) and browntop millet (Brachiaria ramosa L.).
 Among these, proso millet (Panicum miliaceum L.) is an important minor millet known for its adaptability and short growth duration.

 Proso millet is cultivated in several parts of Asia and Europe and is known by different vernacular names in India, such as Cheena in Hindi, Baragu in Kannada, Variga in Telugu and Panivaragu in Tamil.
 Agronomically, proso millet is a short-duration annual crop that grows about 30–100 cm tall with limited tillering.
 The grains are small and round with white, yellow or red hulls.
 Due to its rapid maturity, the crop is able to escape drought conditions during critical growth stages (Baltensperger et al., 1995a).
 Under high temperature conditions exceeding 30°C, proso millet reduces vegetative growth and flowering, which helps it conserve moisture and survive under drought stress.
 The crop can also grow successfully in sandy loam soils that are slightly acidic, saline or low in fertility, highlighting its suitability for marginal lands (Changmei and Dorothy, 2014).